 According to the Company's compensation philosophy, the Company itself must perform and grow regardless of industry conditions for bonuses to be paid.
-For instance, the Profit Bonus is payable only in direct proportion to profit generated regardless of its relativity to its peers.
-If profit declines at a lower rate than profit declines in the peer group that is not considered a satisfactory achievement to pay out bonuses to the Company's executives.
-A satisfactory achievement would be profit growth, not decline.
-According to Linamar's compensation philosophy, lower profit should result in less compensation, even if that would result in a lower compensation package than its peer group.
-The Board believes in building a company that strategizes for and achieves consistent sustainable growth, regardless of industry conditions, and has reasonably built its reward system accordingly.
+For instance, the Profit Bonus is payable only in direct proportion to profit generated by Linamar, regardless of its relativity to its peers.
+If, for example, Linamar were to operate at a loss during a particular period that was comparatively less than the losses experienced by its peer group, that is not considered a satisfactory achievement for which the Company's executives should receive bonuses.
+According to Linamar's compensation philosophy, lower profit should result in less compensation, even if that would result in a comparatively lower compensation package than its peer group.
+The Board believes in building a company that strategizes for and achieves consistent sustainable growth, regardless of industry conditions, and has structured its executive compensation systems accordingly.

-That said, overall compensation is expected to be commensurate with peers, meaning comparison to a peer group is an important step in setting compensation components.
-Linamar is somewhat unique in Canada, for its size in automotive parts manufacturing and the fact that it is publicly traded.
-Its closest likeness in the Canadian market would be Magna Corporation, which is five times its size in terms of revenue.
-Therefore, the Committee has had to develop a broader comparator group amongst Canadian (and some US) publicly traded companies to make meaningful comparisons with respect to executive compensation.
+Nevertheless, Linamar's stakeholders expect overall compensation in ordinary circumstances to be commensurate with its peers.
+Accordingly, the Company believes that evaluating executive pay in comparison to a peer group is an important step in setting compensation components.
+Linamar is somewhat unique in Canada given its size in automotive parts manufacturing and the fact that its shares are publicly traded.
+Its closest likeness in the Canadian market might be Magna Corporation, which is approximately four times Linamar's size in terms of revenue.
+Therefore, the HRCG Committee has had to develop a broader comparator group amongst Canadian (and some US) publicly traded companies to make meaningful comparisons with respect to executive compensation.

-Selection of Peer Groups For Compensation Benchmarking
+Selection of Peer Groups for Compensation Benchmarking

 When selecting comparator companies, the Company tries to find other publicly traded companies within the same sector and at the same (or greater) capitalization levels.
-These comparators are used to ensure the amount and mix of compensation potential for satisfactory performance are commensurate with the position held by the Senior Executives in order to attract and retain the best people for the Corporation.
+These comparators are used to ensure the amount and mix of compensation potential for satisfactory performance are commensurate with the position held by the senior executives in order to attract and retain the best people for the Corporation.